 Although the COVID-19 pandemic is a new experience and a learning curve for all of us, there are some initial measures contractors, owners and insurance professionals can be aware of to help with claim preparedness during this time.
 Namely, continually being proactive, understanding the potential impact of COVID-19 on construction projects, and maintaining the right records.

 Firstly, it is important to provide notice to project stakeholders of the current impacts COVID-19 is having on the project and what potential effects you foresee as the project moves forward.
 Keeping the entire project team fully informed is crucial and provides the means for addressing real and potential risks.
 The collaboration of knowledge and viewpoints can help provide a clearer understanding of the impact of COVID-19 and the potential for mitigation.

 - Be transparent, open the channels of communication, and frequently provide updates to those involved in the project.

 - Consider options to enhance the health and safety of the workforce and implement those practices.

 - Refresh your knowledge of the contract project delay and force majeure clauses.

 - Document, document, document!
 Record known and unknown schedule, scope and cost impacts, quantitative and qualitative project records, mitigation measures, etc.

-- Record keeping – the single most important means of substantiating and defending a claim
+- Record keeping is the single most important means of substantiating and defending a claim.

-- Consider independent monitoring of the project to assess impacts of COVID-19
+- Consider independent monitoring of the project to assess the impacts of COVID-19.

 2. Understand the Impacts of COVID-19